racorretjer/salHUD/README.md

 human-computer interaction which allows the user to analyze the results visually.

-Our next prototype will includes a bar chart feature which will display information of the town selected from that specific year.
+Our next prototype will include a bar chart feature which will display information of the town selected from that specific year.

 The user must have ogr2ogr and topojson and installed to compile the